EMDR Therapy

 I use EMDR to help with the following (but not limited to):

-• abuse (physical, mental, sexual)
+abuse (physical, mental, sexual, psychological)

-the Research
+The Research

 EMDR is widely accepted as one of the gold standard treatments for Post traumatic Stress Disorder (PTSD).
 Please visit the EMDRIA site for extensive information on EMDR research.